imagej/imagej.github.io/_pages/develop/releasing.md

 -   (**optional**) If you want to easily use these scripts from any directory, you can [add the scijava-scripts folder to your PATH](http://askubuntu.com/q/97897).
 -   Verify that your project's parent is pom-scijava version 17.1.1 or newer.
 If the parent version is too old, or is not pom-scijava, then upgrade it.
 Ask on the [forum](/discuss) if you need assistance.
 -   If your component is to be released to the SciJava Maven repository, then add the following line to the properties section of your POM: <releaseProfiles>`deploy-to-imagej`</releaseProfiles>
--   Ensure the repository for your project is linked with a [Travis CI](/develop/travis) job that automatically builds and deploys Maven artifacts in response to changes on GitHub.
+-   Ensure the repository for your project is linked with a [GitHub Actions](/develop/github-actions) workflow that automatically builds and deploys Maven artifacts in response to changes on GitHub.
 If you're not sure if your project has this automation, ask for help on the [forum](/discuss).

 ### Steps to release